Trucking Equipment Types Explained

-Stepdeck Trailers are otherwise known as drop decks and they are actually a variation of the flatbed trailer design that mainly consists of a bottom and top deck.
+Stepdeck Trailers are otherwise known as drop decks, and they are actually a variation of the flatbed trailer design that mainly consists of a bottom and top deck.
 These trailers are specifically designed to haul freight that cannot be transported on a standard type of flatbed, often due to height restrictions.
-Step decks can be open or they can also be enclosed in a dry van or Conestoga style of trailer.
+Step decks can be open, or they can also be enclosed in a dry van or Conestoga style trailer.

-Conestoga trailers come with a rolling tarp system that is used to cover and uncover the trailer and gives protection to the freight.
+Conestoga trailers come with a rolling tarp system used to cover and uncover the trailer and protect the freight.
 The benefit of a Conestoga trailer is that the tarp can be rolled back to allow side loading or unloading of freight.

 RGN (Removable Gooseneck) Trailers

 RGN or Removable Gooseneck Trailers are excellent for carrying tall or long freight.
-An RGN trailer comes with a detachable front, allowing the trailer to be dropped on the ground in order to create a ramp.
+An RGN trailer comes with a detachable front, which can be dropped on the ground to create a ramp.
 It is capable of carrying freight weighing up to 150,000 pounds.
 It can go from 3 axles up to 20 plus axles for heavier shipments.
-RGN Trailers are more specialized so they are also generally more expensive.
+RGN Trailers are more specialized, so they are also generally more expensive.

 Stretch RGN Trailers

-A Lowboy Trailer is an unpowered trailer which is commonly used to haul freight.
+A Lowboy Trailer is an unpowered trailer that is commonly used to haul freight.
 These kinds of trailers are generally designed to carry and transport taller items.
-This means that the items to be carried by a Lowboy Trailer are taller than the legal height of items that are commonly carried by flatbeds.
+This means that the items carried by a Lowboy Trailer are taller than the legal height of items commonly carried by flatbeds.
 The types of trailers are also good for hosteling freight between loading docks or within a freight yard.